EARTH TAKES A BREAK – A MODERN FABLE INSPIRED BY REAL EVENTS

 Downloading the Book – You don’t need a Kindle!

 You may be surprised to find that you do not need a Kindle to view this book… you just need an Amazon account!

 Once purchased, you can view it on any web browser using Kindle Cloud Reader or download the Kindle Reading App from your app store to view it on an iPad, tablet or phone.
 As this book has colourful pictures, it’s best viewed on a device with a colour screen.
 TOP TIP: Once downloaded, make sure you are viewing in landscape mode for easier reading!

-50% of the profits from the sale of this e-book will go to support the Bizweni Centre for children with disabilities in Somerset West, South Africa.
+50% of the profits from the sale of the e-book and 10% of the profits from the sale of every print book will go to support the Bizweni Centre for children with disabilities in Somerset West, South Africa.
 The work Bizweni does is truly remarkable.
 During lockdown they are working extra hard to supply all their children with food parcels to ensure they don’t go hungry whilst at home.
 You can find out all you need to know here: www.bizwenicentre.co.za and I am sure any extra support would be gratefully received.
 Before the arrival of Covid-19, my son – along with his friends in the Grade 6 class at Applewood School – used to volunteer each Friday at the Bizweni Centre.
 He loved his visits there and made some great friends – so much so that the visits became the highlight of his week!

 The Writing of Earth Takes a Break